dnsdrs/targett_dco_dooh/README.md

   - At the top of the website window, in the field "Dimensions:" chose "Responsive"
   - Set the width to 1080 and the height to 1920

-*Simulate other geolocations, by editing the `/js/acgeo.js` at lines 13 & 14 :*
+*Simulate other geolocations, by editing the `/js/acgeo.js` at lines 13 & 14:*

 > [!CAUTION]
 > Don't forget to switch it back after your test

-  - Change :
+  - Change:
     ```
     latitude: this.getResponseHeader("x-wb-lat"),
     longitude: this.getResponseHeader("x-wb-lon"),
     ```
   - To any deciman value
-    For example :
+    For example:
-    > For the wonderful town of Bouaye (44) :
+    > For the wonderful town of Bouaye (44):
     > ```
     > latitude: 47.142445,
     > longitude: -1.681401,
     > ```

-    > For the incredible city of Roanne (42) :
+    > For the incredible city of Roanne (42):
     > ```
     > latitude: 46.035478,
     > longitude: 4.083858,